douglasgreen/duolingo/esperanto.md

 - to stand - stari
 - to start - komenci
 - to study - studi
+- to take care of - zorgi pri
 - to talk about - paroli pri
 - to talk - paroli
 - to taste - gustumi